 Once you’ve submitted your paperwork, you’ll need to wait for confirmation that your application has been accepted.
 If you filed online, you would receive an email confirmation.
-If you applied in person, you will receive confirmation in the mail.
+If you apply in person, you will receive confirmation in the mail.
 Following are some additional details to keep in mind once you’ve formed your LLC.

 The formation of your LLC provides you with a legal base on which to conduct business.
-In addition to this, you have to plan to maintain your LLC up to date and compliant with the state’s website.
+In addition to this, you have to plan to maintain your LLC up-to-date and compliant with the state’s website.
 Making quarterly tax payments is one example.
 All Florida LLCs are required to file an Annual Report once a year, with the first report due the year after incorporation.
 You must also have a registered agent for your company.

 You can also perform the following with an LLC that is registered:

 - Get the essential permits and licenses, such as health department permissions, zoning authorizations, home occupation permits, professional licenses, and more, to run your business.
 To perform transactions in some states, you’ll need a seller’s license